RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 This guide takes you through the creation of a write-behind pipeline.

-> Note: Write Behind is Preview.
+> Note: Write Behind is currently in Preview.

 ## Concepts